mjacobsen4DFM/wp-api-co-author-plus-endpoints/README.md

 **WP REST API companion plugin for Co-Authors Plus endpoints.**

-This plugin can query for author data and can add authors via the author term.
+This plugin utilizes WP-API to query for Co-Authors Plus data and add authors to a post via the author term.